 As I mentioned I really needed a bit of refueling so we planned for a “light” weekend rather than our usual jam-packed don’t stop until you drop kind!

 I was able to do one of my favorite things in the world, reading a book.
-I real book, not my Kindle.
-I carried it around in the hotel, at the pool and I really enjoyed sinking my teeth into Ruth Reichl’s latest gourmet memoir, Save Me the Plums.
+A real book, not my Kindle.
+I carried it around in the hotel, and at the pool and I really enjoyed sinking my teeth into Ruth Reichl's latest gourmet memoir, Save Me the Plums.

 How to Find Your Weekend Self

 - Take a little trip.
 Your location should be a short distance 2-3 hours by car or plane away from home.
 Or a Staycation at a local resort.
 Come to Phoenix or Tucson in the summer it is low-season and there are FANTASTIC deals to be had!

 - Rent a car.
 If you're flying pick up an Enterprise rental car at the airport.
 If you are driving, give your own car a break and rent something fun!

 - When you get to where you are going, unplug, I know it's hard, but it feels amazing!